Duchy of Pomerania: War with Brandenburg

 During the reign of Otto I, Margrave of Brandenburg and son of Albert I of Brandenburg (1100–1170), Brandenburg claimed sovereignty over Pomerania.
 Yet, in 1181, Holy Roman Emperor Frederick I invested Duke Bogislaw I of the Griffin House of Pomerania with the Duchy of Slavia (Pomerania).
 This was not accepted by the Margraviate of Brandenburg and triggered several military conflicts.

 Between 1185 and 1227, Pomerania along with most of the southern Baltic coast remained under sovereignty of Denmark.
-However, Brandenburg again tried to gain sovereignty over Pomerania, and in 1214 for a short time conquered Stettin.
-After Denmark lost the Battle of Bornhoeved in 1227, Denmark lost all her territories on the southern Baltic shore, including Pomerania.
+However, Brandenburg again tried to gain sovereignty over Pomerania, and in 1214 for a short time conquered Stettin (Szczecin).
+After Denmark lost the Battle of Bornhöved in 1227, Denmark lost all her territories on the southern Baltic shore, including Pomerania.

-At this time, the Duchy of Pomerania was co-ruled by duke Wartislaw III of Demmin and duke Barnim I of Stettin.
+At this time, the Duchy of Pomerania was co-ruled by duke Wartislaw III of Demmin and duke Barnim I of Stettin (Szczecin).
 After the Danes retreated, Brandenburg took her chance and invaded Pomerania-Demmin.
 In 1231, Holy Roman Emperor Frederick II gave the duchy, which then was again a part of the empire, as a fief to the Ascanian margraves of Brandenburg.

 Denmark also attempted to restore her rule and took Wolgast and Demmin in 1235, but was driven out the same year.
-Wartislaw had to accept Brandenburg's overlordship in the 1236 Treaty of Kremmen, furthermore he had to hand over most of his duchy to Brandenburg immediately, that was the Burg Stargard Land and adjacted areas (all soon to become a part of Mecklenburg, forming the bulk of the later Mecklenburg-Strelitz area).
+Wartislaw had to accept Brandenburg's overlordship in the 1236 Treaty of Kremmen, furthermore he had to hand over most of his duchy to Brandenburg immediately, that was the Burg Stargard Land and adjacent areas (all soon to become a part of Mecklenburg, forming the bulk of the later Mecklenburg-Strelitz area).
 Circipania was already lost to Mecklenburg in the years before.

 In the 1250 Treaty of Landin between Pomeranian dukes and margraves of Brandenburg, Barnim I managed to reassert the rule of his Griffin house over Pomerania, but lost the Uckermark to Brandenburg.

 Brandenburg since 1250 expanded eastward.
-In 1250–52, the margraves gained half of Lebus Land, including the terra Küstrin between Warthe and Mietzel (Myśla), and the terra Chinz north of the Mietzel river, both previously held by Barnim.
-In the course of the 1250s, the margraves further gained the castellanies Zantoch and Driesen except for the burghs itself, of both castellanies actually belonging to Greater Poland, Barnim had held the northern parts.
-In 1261, Barnim lost the Soldin area, and in the following years the terra Zehden to Brandenburg.
+In 1250–52, the margraves gained half of Lubusz Land, including the terra Küstrin (Kostrzyn) between Warta and Mietzel (Myśla), and the terra Chinz north of the Mietzel river, both previously held by Barnim.
+In the course of the 1250s, the margraves further gained the castellanies Santok and Drezdenko except for the burghs itself, of both castellanies actually belonging to Greater Poland, Barnim had held the northern parts.
+In 1261, Barnim lost the Soldin (Myślibórz) area, and in the following years the terra Zehden (Cedynia) to Brandenburg.

 In 1264, Duke Wartislaw III of Demmin died, his cousin Barnim I (the Good) became the sole ruler of the duchy.
 In 1266, Barnim I married Mechthild, the daughter of Otto III, Margrave of Brandenburg.

-In 1269, Barnim lost the terra Arnswalde to the margraves.
+In 1269, Barnim lost the terra Arnswalde (Choszczno) to the margraves.
 Before his death, he bought the western part back in 1278.

-Bogislaw IV lost the Bernstein area and Zinnenburg Land (terra Arnhausen and terra Schivelbein), in 1280.
+Bogislaw IV lost the Bernstein (Pełczyce) area and Zinnenburg Land (terra Arnhausen and terra Schivelbein), in 1280.
 All former Pomeranian territories east of the Oder lost to Brandenburg in the 13th century became parts of the Brandenburgian Neumark ("new march").